 What Not To Use

-• Borax – Borax is a naturally occurring mineral, but it is toxic to the respiratory system and should not be ingested.
-In addition, Borax scores an F on the EWG scale for respiratory effects and developmental toxicity.
+- Borax - Borax is a naturally occurring mineral, but it is toxic to the respiratory system and should not be ingested.
+It scores an F on the EWG scale for respiratory effects and developmental toxicity, making it a no-go in my cleaning routine.

-• Baking Soda – Baking soda can leave grit or a film on hard floors.
-Combing baking soda with vinegar in a cleaner neutralizes both, leaving water and salt.
-(Learn more in Green Cleaning Ingredients You Should Never Mix.)
+- Baking Soda - Although baking soda is often hailed as a miracle cleaner, it can leave grit or a film on hard floors.
+When mixed with vinegar, it neutralizes both ingredients, resulting in just water and salt.
+(For more on this, check out Green Cleaning Ingredients You Should Never Mix.)

-• Rubbing Alcohol – Rubbing alcohol contains isopropyl alcohol plus water, denaturants, and artificial fragrance.
-The denaturants and artificial fragrance are poisonous and should only be used in well-ventilated areas.
+- Scented Rubbing Alcohol - This version of rubbing alcohol contains isopropyl alcohol, water, artificial colors, and fragrances.
+The added denaturants and artificial scents can be toxic and should only be used in well-ventilated areas, making it a poor choice for cleaning.

 What Could Be Used

-• Water –Water is nature’s best floor cleaning product.
-Many times water is all you need to remove dust and everyday build up from floors.
-Remember, too much water can cause damage to any floor and water should never be used on unfinished hardwood or waxed wood.
-Use distilled water to prevent mineral buildup from hard water.
+- Water - Water is nature's best floor-cleaning product.
+It can often be all you need to remove dust and everyday buildup.
+However, be cautious: too much water can damage any floor, and it should never be used on unfinished hardwood or waxed wood.
+Consider using distilled water to prevent mineral buildup from hard water for best results.

-My favorite homemade floor cleaner uses water, vodka and Sal’s Suds.
-It is an effective cleaning solution that meets my non-toxic cleaning standards and can be used on almost any floor.
-The water loosens and wipes away dirt, Sal’s Suds boosts the grime-fighting power, and vodka leaves an odorless streak-free shine.
+My favorite homemade floor cleaner uses water, vodka or rubbing alcohol, and a bit of detergent such as Sal's Suds.
+It is an effective, non-toxic cleaning solution that can be used on almost any floor.
+The water loosens and wipes away dirt, detergent boosts the grime-fighting power, and alcohol leaves a streak-free shine.
 I love being able to clean hardwood then laminate then tile without ever having to switch solutions.

 Ingredients